zudi-lin/pytorch_connectomics/TROUBLESHOOTING.md

 # Troubleshooting

-Here is a compilation if common issues that you might face while compiling / running this code:
+Here is a summary if common compilation issues that you might face while compiling / running this code:

 ## Compilation errors when compiling the library
 If you encounter build errors like the following: